codeship/codeship-go/README.md

 err := client.Authenticate(ctx)
 ```

+## Response

+All API methods also return a `codeship.Response` type that contains the actual `*http.Response` embedded as well as a `Links` type that contains information to be used for pagination.

 ## Pagination

 Pagination is provided for all requests that can return multiple results.
-The methods that are able to be paginated all contain the `WithOptions(opts ListOptions)` signature.
+The methods that are able to be paginated all take a variable argument of type `PaginationOption` such as: `ListProjects(opts ...PaginationOption)`.

+We have defined two helper functions, `Page` and `PerPage`, to make pagination easier.

 Usage is as follows: